Applied Depositional Geosystems Graduate Certificate

-GEOL 7195 Reservoir Characterization - Origin, description, exploration and development of oil and gas reservoirs; topics include accommodation space, reservoir occurrence, origin of petroleum, oil and gas properties, rock properties, drilling, exploration and appraisal, reservoir flow modeling and production engineering; emphasis on integration of geology, geophysics and petroleum engineering.
+GEOL 7195 Reservoir Characterization - Also offered as PETE 7195.
+Origin, description, exploration and development of oil and gas reservoirs; topics include accommodation space, reservoir occurrence, origin of petroleum, oil and gas properties, rock properties, drilling, exploration and appraisal, reservoir flow modeling and production engineering; emphasis on integration of geology, geophysics and petroleum engineering.

 GEOL 7200 Scientific Communication and Visualization - Methods for written, oral and visual communication with an emphasis on scientific approaches, analysis and presentation of scientific quantitative information.

 *** Admission to the LSU Graduate School and to the Department of Geology & Geophysics is required.
 For specific information on graduate school admission, please see the Graduate Admission Procedure page.